devnickocodes/to-do-list-project/README.md

 ## Project

-The objective for this project is to:
+The objective of this project is to:

 - Allow the user to conveniently manage their tasks.
 - Allow the user to add as many tasks as they would like.
 - Allow the user to keep track of the status of their tasks.
 - Allow the user to remove any task they would like.
-- Allow the user to change the status of their tasks from Not Done to Done and vice verse as many times as they would like.
+- Allow the user to change the status of their tasks from Not Done to Done and vice versa as many times as they would like.
 - Allow the user to see the timestamps for their task was created.
 - Allow the user to exit the app.